-  Finally, if you have to opportunity to embrace some forms of leadership, do not hesitate to do so.
+Finally, if you have the opportunity to embrace some forms of leadership, do not hesitate to do so.
 It could mean being a tech lead, organizing events, or setting peer learning sessions.
 Whatever the means, it will help you get a sense of what being an engineering manager is, understand if this is a job for you, and improve your skills in the process.

 This continuous learning over your experience as an individual contributor will give you the necessary experience and confidence to start as an engineering leader.

 Though you will obviously improve over time, there are some skills that will help you kickstart your career as an engineering leader.

 While each company has its own definition of what an engineering manager is, and the daily tasks and goals will vary from one team to another, there is a common ground everywhere.

 An engineering manager is here to grease the wheels in order to maximize the productivity of the tech team.
 He will plan, direct, supervise and coordinate all activities, and ensure communication is smooth between all the stakeholders.

 The engineering manager is also wary of employee wellbeing: giving direct reports the means to grow in their role, the necessary tools and knowledge, and a hand when needed.
 The manager will be the filter between the upper management and the team, both protecting employees and ensuring the objectives are met.